All Episodes

 Well, this is why cross-examination of Rick Gates will be critical to the defense of Paul Manafort.

-Uh cross-examination, especially of a witness like this, is often referred to as the engine of truth.
+Cross-examination, especially of a witness like this, is often referred to as the engine of truth.

 The defense attorneys will explore in detail what Gates is getting out of this.

-And they'll try to set the jury straight that this is a guy who's lied before.
+And they'll try to set the jury straight, that this is a guy who's lied before.

-There's a reason the word.
+There's a reason the words.

 Why would the jury ever believe him?

-I look, I know there's money, I know there's a money trail, I know that they're trying to make the case for the money trail.
+I know that they're trying to make the case for the money trail.

-I I have no I don't know what Manafort or Gates ever did.
+I don't know what Manafort or Gates ever did.

 If the documents presented by the prosecution corroborate generally the story that Rick Gates is telling, then perhaps prosecutors will be able to make their case beyond a reasonable doubt.

-But that is an incredibly high standard and to me a snitch, and that's a pejorative, invidious term, speaks volumes about the trustworthiness and credibility of a witness like that.
+And to me, a snitch, and that's a pejorative, invidious term, speaks volumes about the trustworthiness and credibility of a witness like that.

-That in my mind equals reasonable doubt.
+That, in my mind, equals reasonable doubt.

 I agree.